Comparison · Updated August 2026

 HubSpot 4.4 · free–$890+/mo

 GoHighLevel wins operational CRM (SMS, booking, reviews, flat pricing).
 HubSpot wins reporting and inbound marketing depth — when someone else is paying Professional prices.
+Tested on live accounts against our GoHighLevel review criteria.
+Also see GoHighLevel vs ClickFunnels if funnels are the main job.

-Both platforms tested on live accounts · verified July 2026 · How we review · Affiliate disclosure · Affiliate links do not change our scores
+Both platforms tested on live accounts · verified August 2026 · How we review · Affiliate disclosure · Affiliate links do not change our scores

 4.7 /5